Ekskie/BRGYEASE/README.md

 - Flash messages are used for user feedback and require a `secret_key`, which is already set in `app.py`.
 - File uploads are saved to `static/uploads`, make sure this folder exists.
-- Page updates use full reloads with Flask routes—no AJAX is used.
+- Page updates use full reloads with Flask routes.

-## ✨ Future Features (Suggestions)

-- Login system for admins
-- Search/filtering for applicants
-- Email notifications
-- Export applications as PDF or Excel

 ## 📧 Contact